 While there are definitely some downsides to the new plan, there is at least a plan and some level of certainty going forward for Oregon's high school athletes, their coaches, parents, families, classmates and fans.

-"I think the very positive thing is (the decision) removes all the emotion from it," said West Linn High School Athletic Director Brigham Baker.
+"I think the very positive thing is (the decision) removes all the emotion from it," said West Linn athletic director Brigham Baker.
 "At least we're getting to have three seasons of sports, right? … I think we're in a really good spot.
 You know, it's not ideal, but I don't know that anybody's living their ideal life right now."

-"Honestly, it's kind of what I thought we would be doing just because of what Washington did and what California did," said Bryan Sorenson, athletic director at Beaverton's Mountainside High School.
+"Honestly, it's kind of what I thought we would be doing just because of what Washington did and what California did," said Mountainside athletic director Bryan Sorenson.
 "And what I am glad about is they kept the sports together within the same season."

 Winter season sports

 Under the OSAA's plan, the first sports of the year would include swimming, wrestling and boys and girls basketball.
 Those sports would begin with practices on Dec.
 28 and the first contests on Jan.
-11, 2021.
-These four traditional winter-season sports would continue on to postseason competition in the week of March 1 to 7.
+11, 2020.
+These four traditional winter-season sports would continue on to postseason competition in the week of March 1-7.

-The second season — the traditional fall-season sports — includes boys and girls cross country, volleyball, boys and girls soccer and football.
+The second season — the tradtional fall-season sports — includes boys and girls cross country, volleyball, boys and girls soccer, and football.
 It opens for practices on Feb.
-22 with the first contests set the week of March 8 to 14 and the postseason scheduled for April 26 to May 2.
+22 with the first contests set the week of March 8-14 and the postseason scheduled for April 26-May 2.

-The exception there is football, which is scheduled to open play the week of March 15 to 21 and to continue with regular-season games before heading into playoffs in the week of May 3 to 9.
+The exception there is football, which is scheduled to open play the week of March 15-21 and continue with regular-season games before heading into playoffs in the week of May 3-9.

 Spring season sports